mchlstr/CompTIA-CySa-CS0-003-Notes/05_tools/Arachni.md

 # Arachni

 ## What it is
-Open-source web application security scanner focused on identifying web vulnerabilities.
+An open-source web application security scanner focused on identifying web vulnerabilities.

 ## Purpose
 Detect common web vulnerabilities and provide actionable findings for remediation.